samuelleeplus/samuelleeplus.github.io/README.md

 ---

-Working with Professor [Altug Tanaltay](https://tr.linkedin.com/in/altug-tanaltay-590854a) to **develop native android mobile application.** The purpose of the application was inspired by [Yelp](https://www.yelp.com/), but focused on the region of East/SouthEast Asia, matching users with restaurants according to their dietary preferensprince ( vegan, vegetarian, halal, kosher ).
-This was a full-stack project, developed using **RESTful Web Services** using **[Spring Boot](https://spring.io/projects/spring-boot) framework.** For front-end development/GUI, Android Studio SDK & Emulator was used. **_Further details can be found in my [github repo](https://github.com/samuelleeplus/androidApp)._**
+Working with Professor [Altug Tanaltay](https://tr.linkedin.com/in/altug-tanaltay-590854a) to **develop native android mobile application.** This project was initially _inspired by [Yelp](https://www.yelp.com/),_ but **specifically focused on the region of East/SouthEast Asia,** matching users with restaurants according to their dietary preferences ( vegan, vegetarian, halal, kosher ).

+Basic functionalities of the application includes:
+- Login/Registration
+- Search/List of Restaurants
+- Restaurant Information (Payment, delivery, reviews, posts/comments etc...)
+- Menu selection/Order
+- Reservation System

+This was a **full-stack project**, developed using RESTful Web Services using **[Spring Boot](https://spring.io/projects/spring-boot) framework.** For front-end development/GUI, Android Studio SDK & Emulator was used.

+**_Further details can be found in my [github repo](https://github.com/samuelleeplus/androidApp)._**

 ---
 ### Cryptography - Ciphers & Blockchain